New Identifications and Multi-wavelength Properties of Extragalactic Fermi Gamma-Ray Sources in the SPT-SZ Survey Field: B. Full 4FGL Multi-wavelength Association Table

 \section{B. Full 4FGL Multi-wavelength Association Table}

 The full 4FGL multi-wavelength association table is available online\footnote{https://github.com/lizhong-phys/4FGL-SPT.git}.
 Note the index and table format are consistent with \autoref{tab:spt_4fgl}.
-Additionally, the source name of multi-wavelength counterpart (SUMSS/SPT/\textit{WISE}/RASS) starting with `*' represents that the source satisfies the selection criteria described in the last paragraph of the \textit{Method} section (\ref{sec:method}).
+Additionally, the source name of multi-wavelength counterpart (SUMSS/SPT/\textit{WISE}/RASS) starting with `*' represents that the source satisfies the selection criteria described in the \textit{Method} \autoref{sec:method}.
 For each association, multiple counterparts are ranked based on the \pvalue from low to high.
+We attach an example table for illustration.
 The column description and units are listed below. \\

 1. 4FGL Name: 4FGL source name \\

 2. SPT Name: SPT source name \\

 3. SPT RA: SPT right ascension (J2000) in degrees \\